-Influenza viruses infect the cells lining your nose, throat and lungs.
+Influenza viruses infect the cells that line your nose, throat and lungs.
 The virus enters your body when you inhale contaminated droplets or transfer live virus from a contaminated surface to your eyes, nose or mouth.

 You can't catch swine flu from eating pork.

-If you've traveled to an area where many people are affected by swine flu (H1N1 flu), you may have been exposed to the virus, particularly if you spent time in large crowds.
+If you've lived in or traveled to an area where many people are affected by swine flu, you may have been exposed to the virus.

-Swine farmers and veterinarians have the highest risk of true swine flu because of their exposure to pigs.
+Swine farmers and veterinarians have the highest risk of exposure to true swine flu because they work with and are near pigs.

 Influenza complications include:

 - Worsening of chronic conditions, such as heart disease and asthma

 - Neurological signs and symptoms, ranging from confusion to seizures

 The Centers for Disease Control and Prevention (CDC) recommends annual flu vaccination for everyone age 6 months or older.
 Each year's seasonal flu vaccines protects against the three or four influenza viruses that are expected to be the most common during that year's flu season, such as H1N1 and H3N2.
 The flu vaccine can reduce your risk of the flu and its severity and lower the risk of having serious illness from the flu and needing to stay in the hospital.